-The bank works by way of a pyramid scheme, one which is deceptively legal – although if you or I, or any business tried this, we would be jailed for fraud.
+The banking system is pretty much like a pyramid scheme in my view.
+A pyramid scheme that’s deceptively legal.
+Although if you or I, or any business tried this, we would be jailed for fraud!

 If you ever wondered how the bank system works (in layman’s terms), here’s one explanation…